iamarijit13/Public-API-Crawler/README.md

      db.getCollection('apischemas').find({})
 ```

-c.
-What is done from “Points to achieve”:
+### What is done from “Points to achieve”:

    i.
 Your code should follow concept of OOPS - ✅

    ii.
 Support for handling authentication requirements & token expiration of server - ✅

    iii.
 Support for pagination to get all data - ✅

    iv.
 Develop work around for rate limited server - ✅

    v.
 Crawled all API entries for all categories and stored it in a database - ✅

    Number of entries in your table: 525

    Note: All the point from “Points to achieve” is achived.

-d.
-What is not done from “Points to achieve”: Not Applicable
+### What is not done from “Points to achieve”:
+   Not Applicable

-e.
-What would you improve if given more days:
+### What would you improve if given more days:

   i.
 I would have collected more detaild data from each individual APIs provided.

   ii.I would have created a UI for the application.